42. Graphs-6 : MST, DSU

 -----------------------------------------------------------------------------------------------------------------------------

-1. we tell if 2 nodes belong to same component by comparing their ultimate parents
+1. We can tell if 2 nodes belong to same component by comparing their ultimate parents

 -----------------------------------------------------------------------------------------------------------------------------